FelixFelicis7/Data-Warehousing-Project/README.md

 # 📊 Data Warehouse & Analytics Project

-This is my end-to-end data warehousing project, where I build a modern data warehouse from raw source files all the way to analytics-ready models.
-I built this to get hands-on with the full data engineering workflow — data architecture, ETL, data modeling, and SQL analytics — and to have a portfolio piece I actually understand end to end.
+An end-to-end modern data warehouse over customer, sales, and product data, built from raw source files to analytics-ready star-schema models.
+I built this to get hands-on with the full data engineering workflow: data architecture, ETL, data modeling, and SQL analytics, showing command of each stage of the pipeline.

 ---